Rida3535/PomodoroTimer_ReactNative/README.md

 ```
 This will open Expo Dev Tools in your browser.
 You can:

--Scan the QR code with the Expo Go App on your phone (same WiFi network)
+- Scan the QR code with the Expo Go App on your phone (same WiFi network)
--Press a to open the Android emulator (if set up)
+- Press a to open the Android emulator (if set up)
--Press i to open the iOS simulator (Mac only)
+- Press i to open the iOS simulator (Mac only)

 ---